yogeshchhabra99/Service-Bot/README.md

 # Service-Bot
-we are making a service bot that carries things here and there the main themes are Computer Vision , Motion Control, app ,coding-mapping Computer vision-Yogesh
+we are making a service bot that carries things here and there using raspberry pi and python. the main themes are Computer Vision , Motion Control, app ,coding-mapping Computer vision-Yogesh
 App-Nilansh